St. Francis de Sales School (Toledo, Ohio): Athletics

 In athletics, the Knights had been long members of the Toledo City League before joining the Three Rivers Athletic Conference in 2011.
+In 2023, the Knights joined the Catholic High School League.
 The school's colors are red and blue.
 Their athletic rivals include the neighboring all-boys school St. John's Jesuit and area Co-Ed Central Catholic.

 Knight Swimming and Diving, as well as Water Polo, stand out in the athletic venue.
 Known locally as the "AquaKnights," the swim team placed second in the state for three out of five years (2010, 2011, 2014).
 The swim team has a particularly strong history, winning 42 straight Northwest Ohio District Championships beginning in 1966 spanning until their defeat by rival St. John's in February 2008, a national record.
 The AquaKnights have a well-known rivalry with Cincinnati St. Xaiver.
-The Water Polo team has consistently placed in the top four teams in the state for the last eight years, but hasn't secured a Water Polo title since 2001.
+The Water Polo team has consistently placed in the top four teams in the state for the last ten years, and secured the state title in 2023.